All the UK strike dates confirmed for July 2023

 Thursday 20 July

-Rail workers belonging to the RMT stage the first of three days of strike action.
+Rail workers belonging to the RMT stage the first of three days of national strike action.

 Senior doctors belonging to the BMA stage the first of two days of strike action.